Charlie Carter (footballer): Dorking Wanderers

 Carter signed for fellow National League club Dorking Wanderers on 16 October 2023 for an undisclosed fee.
 A week after joining, he sustained a broken wrist in training following a collision, sidelining him for two months.
 He made his debut in a 2–1 defeat to former club Woking on 16 December 2023.
 Carter scored eight goals in 26 appearances during the second half of the season as Dorking were relegated to the National League South after finishing 23rd.

-Remaining with the club for the 2024–25 season, he was appointed club captain and scored his first senior hat-trick in a 4–0 away victory against Chelmsford City on 9 November 2024.
+Remaining with the club for the 2024–25 season, he was appointed club captain and scored his a hat-trick in a 4–0 away victory against Chelmsford City on 9 November 2024.
 He scored 15 goals in 41 appearances from an attacking midfield role.
-This included his second hat-trick, scored in six and a half minutes during a 4–2 win over Hampton & Richmond Borough on 18 April 2025, the fastest in National League South history.
+This included his second hat-trick for the club, scored in six and a half minutes during a 4–2 win over Hampton & Richmond Borough on 18 April 2025, the fastest in National League South history.
 Dorking were defeated in the National League South play-off quarter-finals, and Carter was subsequently named in the National League South Team of the Season in May 2025.

+On 15 May 2026, it was confirmed that Carter would depart Dorking Wanderers after spending three years with the club, leaving with a record of 101 appearances and 37 goals.

+Sutton United

+On 29 May 2026, Carter agreed to join Sutton United following his departure from Dorking Wanderers.